open-xchange/appsuite-middleware/documentation/components/mail_categories.md

 #### com.openexchange.mail.categories.enabled

 This property defines whether the mail categories feature should be enabled or not.
 This property only influence the starting value.
 For example set this property to 'true' if you want your users to see the mail features after their first login.
-If you rather want the same ui experience like before set this value to 'false' instead.
+If you rather want the same UI experience like before set this value to 'false' instead.
 Anyway users are able to show or hide the feature via configuration.

 #### com.openexchange.mail.categories.forced